esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 		- and loads of APIs.
 - **WHATWG** - Web Hypertext Application Technology Working Group
 	- Another community working on similar things as W3C.
-	- Since 2019 → works together wi
+	- Since 2019 → works together with W3C on a single HTML standard.
+- **WCAG** - Web Content Accessibility Guidelines
+	- Published by the Web Accessibility Initiative of the W3C.
+	- 4 categories:
+		- Perceivable
+		- Operable
+		- Understandable
+		- Robust
+	- Current version:

 ## Useful resources